RSNA/AI-Deep-Learning-Lab-2019/README.md

-# RSNA Deep Learning Classroom 2019
+# RSNA AI Deep Learning Lab 2019

 ## Intro

 Welcome Deep Learners!

-This document provides all the information you need to participate in the RSNA Deep Learning Classrooms.
+This document provides all the information you need to participate in the RSNA AI Deep Learning Lab.

 Here's the schedule of [classes](#class-schedule)